 Although these incidents are extremely common, few victims actually report them because they may believe that they are somehow responsible for their injuries due to their own carelessness or clumsiness.
 However, slip and fall accidents are largely preventable, and it’s the property owner’s responsibility to take measures to ensure that invited guests are safe.

 Reporting slip and fall accidents that happen at a property owned by someone a victim personally knows and may even consider a friend or relative could further discourage individuals from coming forward.
-While it can be awkward to file a personal injury claim against a neighbor, business associate, family member or acquaintance, the bottom line is that it may be the only course of action that will allow a slip and fall victim to recover the damages which he or she is rightfully owed.
+While it can be awkward to file an Omaha personal injury claim against a neighbor, business associate, family member or acquaintance, the bottom line is that it may be the only course of action that will allow a slip and fall victim to recover the damages which he or she is rightfully owed.

 Insurance companies often fight liability claims in personal injury cases by insisting that the property owner, their client, acted prudently to prevent an accident.
 They may also try to place the blame for a slip and fall accident on the victim.
 If you’ve experienced a slip and fall on the property of someone you know and the insurance company or property owner is fighting your claim, let the attorneys at Berry Law handle the business of recovering damages for you.
 Don’t remain silent at the expense of your health or financial security.